 “With the Illinois Nutrient Loss Reduction Strategy and the Gulf hypoxia issues, more and more farmers are looking for ways they can contribute to reducing nutrient losses.
 But they want solid numbers behind it if they’re going to expend the money to build a conservation practice like a bioreactor or wetland,” Fandel said.
 “It works out well for a public entity like us to try it first, study it.
 We can have field days and farmers can come check out how everything looks and how it works.”

 He’s also enthusiastic about being able to readily disseminate research on the new practices, including constructed wetlands, through ISAP.

 “We have the great ability with the demonstration farm to expose students to hands-on research on how these different practices tie to the environment, as well as how they affect agriculture,” said Fandel.
 “Why not disseminate it to everybody else too, with this broader partnership?
 Everyone benefits from a project like this in my mind—students, farmers, and the community at large.”

 TWI hopes to build the ICC wetland by the end of 2017.
 Once it’s implemented, the Illinois Corn Growers Association—a partner in TWI’s larger farm-based wetlands project—will conduct water quality monitoring to measure its nutrient removal.
-Meanwhile, Dr. Kostel will continue exploring other partnerships that can help raise awareness of constructed wetlands and their effectiveness at removing nutrients.
-At the same time, TWI’s new Field Outreach Specialist, Jean McGuire, is hard at work recruiting new farmer prospects to build a constructed wetland of their own.
+Meanwhile, Dr. Kostel will continue exploring other partnerships that can help raise awareness of constructed wetlands and their effectiveness at removing nutrients, and TWI’s new field outreach specialist, Jean McGuire, will be hard at work recruiting new farmer prospects to build a constructed wetland of their own.